-#2 Updated by David Davis over 1 year ago
+#2 Updated by David Davis almost 2 years ago

 Adam, yea.
 I fixed the duplicate name issue by adding a check in the foreman code.
 You can probably get around this by manually creating the container from the docker CLI.
 Here are some other possibilities: